 It is likely that you will need a letter of recommendation, or proof of membership from our society to support your application.
 We will only grant one if you are an active member (have attended events etc) that is up to date with any fees.

-In terms of off the peg items, to maintain uniformity, you must use the suppliers listed.
+In terms of off the peg items, to maintain uniformity, we have a list of authorised suppliers.
 For other items, we can supply the patterns for reputable craftspersons to use, and the same goes for items you'd like to make yourself.

 The above uniform is the minimum necessary for a good impression of a Light Infantryman of the 40th Regiment.
 But there are other items you may like to get (not exhaustive):

 - Fatigue Cap (pattern provided by the group, material from waistcoat leftovers)

 - Soldier's Tent

 - 3-way Musket Tool

 - Pick and Whisk

 - Folding Knife, Beakers, Bowls and other eating implements

 - Blackball, pipe clay etc